hartwigmedical/hmftools/sage/README.md

 19 | 43,382,367 | GT | AG | Mixed | p.Thr43Leu
 19 | 43,382,367 | G | A | Somatic | p.Thr43Ile
 19 | 43,382,368 | T | G | Germline | p.Thr43Pro

+If the MNV is comprised of only germline SNVs but does not appear itself at all in the germline, it remains unfiltered.

-Regardless of filtering, the MNV and both germline and somatic SNVs are all given a shared `MSG` (mixed somatic germline) identifier.
+Any MNVs that have a germline component and all associated SNVs (including somatic) are given a shared `MSG` (mixed somatic germline) identifier.

 ## 8. Re-alignment